 The court will make an order for the PCP if all the following conditions are met:

-Depending on the nature of the case, the parenting coordinator resolves the disagreement parties have on specific parenting matters.
+Depending on the nature of the case, the parenting coordinator addresses and / or resolves the disagreement parties have on specific parenting matters.

-The court may also request the parenting coordinator to provide a report if the parties file an application relating to a parenting matter and the court sees a need for a report to determine the application.
+The court may also request the parenting coordinator to provide a progress summary if the parties file an application relating to a parenting matter and the court sees a need for such a progress summary to determine the application.

 This can be done by filing the following documents via eLitigation: